Here's when the child tax credit payments start

-The main thing to understand is that -- unless you tell the IRS you want to unenroll from the child tax credit -- you'll get six checks in 2021 and one in 2022.
-The second most important piece of knowledge is that half your total child tax credit payment (calculate that here) will come this year, with the other half coming in 2022 as part of tax season.
+The first thing to know is you won't get your child tax credit payments all at once in 2021.
+Unless you tell the IRS you want to unenroll from the advance monthly payments, you'll get six checks in 2021 and one in 2022.
+The second thing to know is that half of your total child tax credit payment will come this year, with the other half as part of your tax refund in 2022.

 Child tax credit payment schedule